NicNull/netatmo-bash/README.md

 For login redirect URI a local listening socket is used for the OATH process.
 This requires script to be run on the same host as the webbrowser used for auth.
-It is also possible to skip auto capture and manually enter the return code copied from the response URI:
+It is also possible to skip auto capture (option --manual-code) and manually enter the return code copied from the response URI:
+Pressing Ctrl-C when the redirect auto snoop is active before launching the login URL in the browser will accomplish the same.
+To exit the code prompt, press Ctrl-C twice.

+Use "--debug" option to show OATH token updates, lifetime and values for troubleshooting.

 ```
 http://127.0.0.1:1337/?code=<your code is here>
 ```